svtk/kotlin-swift-interopedia/docs/coroutines/Suspend functions.md

 }
 ```

-Please follow the setup instructions on the KMP-NativeCoroutines landing page.
+Please follow [the setup instructions](https://github.com/rickclephas/KMP-NativeCoroutines#installation) in the KMP-NativeCoroutines documentation for the Gradle setup instructions.

 ## SKIE
+SKIE is also improves the interop and provides cancellation support.
 SKIE is only compatible with async/await.

 In Kotlin it is the same as the original:

 ```kotlin
 suspend fun getThing(succeed: Boolean): Thing {
     delay(100.milliseconds)